What is an RFID card for EV Charging?

 How to get an RFID card for EV charging:

 For a public EV charger, RFID cards can be free, but typically they come at a cost as well – typically around £10-£15.
 You can request a card via the network website or through their app.
-An important thing to note is that before you can use your card, you’ll have to pre-register your RFID card and manage your account online, which involves topping up your card with funds.
+One important thing to note is that before you can use your card, you’ll have to pre-register your RFID card and manage your account online, which involves topping up your card with funds.

 What is the best RFID card for EV charging?

-As previously mentioned, there are RFID cards and apps that provide easy access and payment on a number of the UK’s public charging point networks, such as:
+As previously mentioned, there are RFID cards and apps that provide easy access and payment on a number of the UK’s public EV charging point networks, such as:

 But in our opinion – the best RFID card for EV charging is the Octopus Electrocard from Octopus Electric Universe.

-The Octopus Electrocard gives you access to over 651,325 EV chargers, meaning you don’t have to worry about different apps and cards bulking up your wallet – you have one card to manage them all.
+The Octopus Electrocard gives you access to over 904,882 EV chargers, meaning you don’t have to worry about different apps and cards bulking up your wallet – you have one card to manage them all.
 Simply tap and charge.
 Anybody can sign up for an Octopus Electrocard or the Octopus Electric Universe through their app, although it does integrate with your home energy supply if you are an Octopus Energy customer.

 All in all, the Electrocard from Octopus Electric Universe is one RFID card you’ll want in your wallet.